Quick Registration -

-Select your program of choice from the Jump To menu below!
+Select your program from the Jump To menu below to go directly to the registration form!

 Villanova University in partnership with the International Facility Management Association (IFMA), offers the IFMA (SFP) Credential Program in a new interactive classroom setting.